MaRDI4NFDI/portal-compose/README.md

 * OpenRefine, http://localhost:3333
 * Grafana, http://localhost:3000

+The dashboard of the reverse proxy can be reached via https://localhost.

 Note that the containers for local development are set to not restart, so that they do not start automatically when you start your computer.